pennydy/pennydy.github.io/_pages/research.md

 Pragmatics, Psycholinguistics, Cognitive Science

 # Peer-reviewed Papers
+- Pan, D., & Kehler, A. (to appear).
+Do Large Language Models Recognize and Utilize Non-Mandated Pragmatic Enrichments? *In Proceedings of the 47th Annual Conference of the Cognitive Science Society.* [\[pdf\]](https://pennydy.github.io/files/publications/llm_elicitures_cogsci_final.pdf)

 - Pan, D., and Bergen, B. (2025).
 Are explicit belief representations necessary?
 A comparison between Large Language Models and Bayesian probabilistic models. *In Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the ACL.* [\[pdf\]](https://pennydy.github.io/files/publications/NAACL_llm_belief_final.pdf)